SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 We currently use TeamCity for continuous integration and GitHub for issue and pull request management.
 This document describes the steps required to fully integrate the tool suite with TeamCity and GitHub.
 We want to:

 - Execute status checks and post results to GitHub when a pull request is opened or updated.
-- Build nightly demo apps when a pull request is opened or updated.
+- Build nightly demo apps when merging a pull request to the main branch.
-- Use draft pull requests for early preview of features in development (without on-commit status checks or deliveries, though).
+- Avoid running status checks for draft pull requests.

 ## Required tools